ToshioCP/LaTeX-BuildTools/Readme.md

 Use the script install.sh.

-    $ bash install.sh [-s|-u]
+    $ bash install.sh

 This script installs the executable files into `$HOME/bin`.
 Debian and Ubuntu adds the directory `$HOME/bin` into `PATH` environment variable if it exists at the login time.
 The script makes the directory `$HOME/bin` if it doesn't exist.
 In that case, you need to re-login to put the directory into the `PATH` environment variable.
-If you run `sudo` or `su` to become a root user before the installation, the executable files are put into `/user/local/bin`.
+If you run `sudo` or `su` to become the root user before the installation, the executable files are put into `/user/local/bin`.

-If your OS is debian, type the following.
+If your OS is debian, type the following to be the root user.

     $ su -
     # bash install.sh